kaminiwalunj/AI-102-AIEngineer/Instructions/19-face-service.md

 6. On **Cognitive Services** blade, click on **Keys and Endpoint** under Resource Management.
 You will need the **endpoint** and one of the **keys** from this page in the next procedure.

-## Prepare to use the Computer Vision SDK
+## Prepare to use the Azure AI Vision SDK

 In this exercise, you'll complete a partially implemented client application that uses the Computer Vision SDK to analyze faces in an image.